IzackTakazawa/IzackTakazawa/README.md

-## Hi there
+## Hi, I'm Izack
+I am a student at Chaminade University of Honolulu

 <!--
 **IzackTakazawa/IzackTakazawa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-Student at Chaminade University of Honolulu

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...